lkodinsson/MARS/Fantasy/Equipment.md

 **Thrown** Attacks can be made as if they were ranged, but the weapon must then be retrieved after use.

 **Trip** Attacks with this weapon can be made as a standard action that costs 1 stamina.
 That attack is made with -2 to hit, and deals half damage.
-If successful, the target can use acrobatics to resist being tripped or drop prone.
+If successful, the target can use agility to resist being tripped or drop prone.

 **Two-Handed** Attacks may be made two-handed with an advantage to damage.
 Attacks made single-handed get -1 to hit, and a disadvantage to damage.
 Two-Handed ranged weapons cannot make attacks with one hand.